ACTION PLAYBOOK

 Step 2: Get to know their priorities & record on climate action.

 To be the most effective advocate possible, you need to build an authentic relationship with your elected officials.
 And no, this is not just for fancy donors or political operatives.
-County officials are shockingly accessible, and they genuinely want to get to know their constituents.
+State legislators are shockingly accessible, and they genuinely want to get to know their constituents.

 Relationship-building starts by learning more about them.
 When you know what issues they care about and their history of climate action, you can tailor your outreach to resonate with them personally.